 One of the greatest challenges of science is to provide solutions to improve human life.
 Biomimicry (imitating nature) is one of the main tracks of our century.
-In particular, genetic transmutations, genetics in general, have become a hot topic of debate.
+In particular, genetic transmutations, genetics in general, have become a hot question of debate.
 Should nature be modified, and to what extent, to serve man?
 Can man allow himself anything with genetics?
 One of the most unusual but convincing examples is the artificial synthesis of silk.

 I. Silk, a genius at the service of Man